Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

                 matchingRegex.set(""".*\.internal.*""") // will match all .internal packages and sub-packages suppress.set(true)
             }

+            // Include generated files in documentation
+            // By default Dokka will omit all files in folder named generated that is a child of buildDir suppressGeneratedFiles.set(false)
         }
         // Configures a plugin separately from the global configuration pluginConfiguration<PluginClass, ConfigurationClass>{